-Week Pay Weeks one - six Six weeks at 90% of full weekly pay (SMP) Weeks seven-18 12 weeks' half pay (CMP) if the employee qualifies plus SMP or maternity allowance.
-Employees can choose to have half pay paid in one of the following ways:

-over 12 weeks - weeks seven-18 (employees will be paid this way unless they choose one of the other two options) over 20 weeks - weeks seven-26 (assuming that an individual is taking their full entitlement to ordinary maternity leave).
-This would result in a lower sum per week. in one lump sum once the individual has returned to work (this would apply where they are unsure as to whether they wish to return to work after the maternity leave period).
+Week of leave Pay Weeks one - four Full pay Weeks five - six 2 weeks at 90% of full weekly pay (SMP) Weeks seven-18 12 weeks' half pay (CMP) if the individual qualifies plus SMP or maternity allowance.
+Individuals can choose to have half pay paid in one of the following ways: over 12 weeks - weeks seven-18 (it will be paid this way unless one of the other two options, below, is chosen) over 20 weeks - weeks seven-26 (assuming the individual is taking their full entitlement to ordinary maternity leave).
+This would result in a lower sum per week. in one lump sum once the individual has returned to work (this would apply where the employee is unsure as to whether they wish to return to work after the maternity leave period).
 The amount received must not exceed normal full pay.
-Weeks 19-39 21 weeks SMP (or maternity allowance if an employee does not qualify for SMP).
+Weeks 19-39 21 weeks SMP (or maternity allowance subject to eligibility for SMP not being met).